If there’s a topic we’ve missed, let us know, and we will be happy to dive into it.

 What is the best payment gateway for marketplaces and platforms?

 To sell products online, you need a marketplace or marketplace merchant solution.
-Most online marketplaces come with a reliable payment gateway to collect funds from your customers.
+Most of them come with a reliable marketplace payment gateway to collect funds from your customers.

 Some of the most popular marketplace merchants and platforms include: